raspberrypilearning/naughty-and-nice/en/step_6.md

 ## Cleaning up the tweets.

 At the moment the tweets you have collected contain information we'd rather not include when running a sentiment analysis.
-This includes any @mentions, any urls and any punctuation.
+This includes any @mentions, any URLs and any punctuation.
 So the next step is to strip that information out of the tweets, leaving only the words and the emojis.

 - Start by creating a new function called `clean_tweets`.
 This can go just above your `##EXECUTE THE PROGRAM` section.